Time Calculator — Add & Subtract Hours, Minutes

 Common uses include calculating end times for meetings, cooking timers, flight arrivals across time zones, and shift scheduling.
 The tool handles all the tricky edge cases like crossing midnight and minute/second overflow automatically.

 Time arithmetic is something we all need but rarely enjoy doing manually.
 Whether you're scheduling meetings across US time zones, planning cooking times, calculating shift differentials, or figuring out when your flight lands, a time calculator eliminates the mental gymnastics of carrying over minutes and hours.
+For tracking weekly work hours or daily time card entries, decimal time conversion is especially critical for accurate payroll processing.

 How to Add Times